maorachow/maorachow.github.io/docs/_posts/2024-09-11-a-high-performance-screen-space-reflection-algorithm.md

 Time to show the power of Hierarchical-Z Tracing, our new high-performance method of Screen Space Reflection.

-All screenshots are rendered in 4K resolution, 100 max iterations.
+The first, second and third screenshot is rendered in 4K resolution, 100 max iterations.

 ![@](https://github.com/maorachow/maorachow.github.io/blob/main/docs/images/20240911/Hi-Z%20Tracing.png?raw=true)